nurpax/blog/posts/2019-08-09-c64-lines-size-optimization.md

         sta screenptr+1
 ```

-Advancing `screenptr` to the next line by adding 40 to it.
+Advancing `screenptr` to the next row by adding 40:
 ```{.asm}
         ; advance screen ptr by 40
         clc